jaruba/PowderPlayer/README.md

 ==============
 - Downloads Subtitles in All Languages from Open Subtitles

+- Supports Internal Video Subtitles and Audio Tracks

 - If torrent has multiple video files it adds them to a playlist

+- Can be associated with Magnet Links, Torrent Files and Video Files

+- Works with any Torrent Files/Links, Magnet Links (not only torrents with videos), Youtube Links and all [VLC Supported Media Files](http://www.videolan.org/vlc/features.php?cat=video)

 - Always on Top Feature

-- Works with any Torrent Files/Links, Magnet Links (not only torrents with videos), Youtube Links and all [VLC Supported Media Files](http://www.videolan.org/vlc/features.php?cat=video)

-- Supports internal Subtitles and Audio Tracks

 - Can be opened multiple times (for torrents, if you close a window, it removes everything that it downloaded in that instance)

-- Can be associated with Magnet Links, Torrent Files and Video Files